-The tools couples learn in an intensive retreat to repair emotional wounds and become more engaged often re-ignite sexual desire and passion for each other.
+We often witness how the tools couples learn in an intensive marriage retreat to repair emotional wounds and become more engaged also will re-ignite sexual desire and passion for each other.

-Of course, partners won’t realize this, or they would reverse it.
-In their downward spiral, any sincere bids for supportive physical connection can get rejected.
-This rejection triggers more upset that deepens their gap both emotionally and sexually.
-Reactive communication —including blow ups or shut downs — further deepens their disconnection.
+Partners won’t necessarily realize what is going on.
+It can be very gradual.
+In such a downward spiral, sincere bids for supportive physical connection can get rejected.
+That then deepens the gap between them, emotionally and sexually.
+Reactive communication —including blow ups or shut downs — further exacerbates disconnection.

-For at least one partner, if not both, such negative states in the body are biologically incompatible with sexual attraction and desire.
-Instinctual survival states of fight, flight or freeze will block the feeling of safety needed to open up to full sexual functioning.
-The part of the brain involved in lust and attraction gets redirected into survival threat responses.
-And positive behaviors that could reverse the trend ironically drop out even more.
+Such negative states in the body are biologically incompatible with sexual attraction and desire.
+Instinctual survival states of fight, flight or freeze block the feeling of safety needed to open up to full sexual functioning.
+The part of the brain involved in physical attraction gets redirected into survival threat responses.
+And positive behaviors that could reverse the trend drop out even more.

 In general, when partners unconsciously fall into taking each other for granted, the sense of excitement that ignites desire will diminish.
 A sense of novelty and curiosity is a part of what stimulates interest in each other.
-This is why partners may become vulnerable to affairs — that they are no longer interacting with each other in ways that keep interest alive and inspire engaging in shared pleasure.
+Partners may even become vulnerable to affairs when they are no longer interacting with each other in ways that keep interest alive and inspire engaging in shared pleasure.

 A retreat often gets partners to feel connected again and renew the spark — even if they haven’t really felt it in years and had thought that maybe long term marriage is equivalent to settling for less.

 The source of sexual problems is as varied as people are.
 Other factors can include physical or emotional changes that occur with aging; medical conditions; shifts in hormonal levels; changes in libido; physical injuries; emotional crises; performance issues; unresolved trauma or shame associated with sexuality.